tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCD/README.md

 ## File System (Versioned)

 The File System (Versioned) source config plug-in imports source artifacts with versions from a file system.
 You can manually or automatically import artifacts from the file system into a directory structure that represents the artifact versions.
+Compatibility -------------

 ---